medavox/tuki-nuwa/text/philosophy.md

 These loanwords are expected to mostly consist of nouns specific to the topic, serving as ad-hoc vocabulary which make conversations shorter.

+have a small set of words whose meaning can be assigned in a sentence;
+essentially pronouns, but which can stand in for any noun-phrase.

+Each one can be used to talk about something whose full description/name is too long.

 ----